LilyAsFlora/reddit-fetch/SECURITY.md

 ## Reporting a Vulnerability

 Open an issue at https://github.com/LilyAsFlora/reddit-fetch/issues.
-You may expect the vulnerability to be acted on within a week.
+You can expect the vulnerability to be acted on within a week.